KalleGitHub/MovieSearch/README.md

 ### External Dependencies
 - Was built with Java 21 but should be compatible with Java 11 and up
+- The project uses Lombok to reduce boilerplate code.
+To use Lombok in your IDE, you may need to install the Lombok plugin.
 - Does not have any other external dependencies

 ### Running the application